 Thirdly, we, as young communists must penetrate the ivory towers that are third level institutions.
 These social centres which produce academics and workers are overwhelmingly subject to bourgeois and capitalist rhetoric and propaganda.
 The political societies which exist there function as little than talk-shops that neither create nor develop any political action.
 The other societies merely discuss among themselves which way better to destroy the trade unions and the last semblances of working class power.
 It is of unequivocal importance that a young communist movement can establish a firm challenge to not just the historiography of capitalism but also ideology.
 We must present the counter-argument and the alternative and ensure that the contradictions of capitalism and liberalism are exposed.
 We must, like the unsheathed sword of the revolution attack the lackeys of capitalism relentlessly.
 We must break the norms of social convention on campuses and alienate the youth movements of social fascists.
 Why they must operate freely and with respect while their respective parties orchestrate systematic murder of the working class?

 Fourthly.
 On the point of separating demands and actions we must be innovative.
 We are not a large political movement and therefore must adjust our political objectives and work to our political reality.
 What can we do and how can we do it?
 Let us examine the role of bad employers and what we can do in this respect?
-With a strong theoretical basis we will be able to make short strategic interventions in favour of young people where necessary, but given the conditions which the movement is in and the conditions of Ireland, these interventions will have to be highly specific and targeted at the weakest link in capitalism.
+With a strong theoretical basis we will be able to make short strategic interventions in favour of young people where necessary, but given the conditions which the labour movement is in and the conditions of Ireland, these interventions will have to be highly specific and targeted at the weakest link in capitalism.